The Real “Meat and Potatoes” of a Michigan License Restoration Appeal

 What about the people from high school who were big drinkers?
 How many of them straightened out and got sober?
 How many are still “big drinkers?”

 My mom used to tell me “the road to Hell is paved with good intentions.”
-Sure, there are plenty of people who are in denial about having a drinking problem, but there is no shortage of those who know they have a problem, but can’t seem unable to fix it.
+Sure, there are plenty of people who are in denial about having a drinking problem, but there is no shortage of those who know they have a problem, but just can’t fix it.
 Not every problem drinker is unaware of his or her situation.
 Can you imagine how many promises to never drink again are made everyday around the world, and how many of those are broken?

-As a result, the DAAD needs to be cautious when someone shows up a year or two after their last DUI and says, “I’m all better now.
+As a result, the AHS needs to be cautious when someone shows up a year or two after their last DUI and says, “I’m all better now.
 I quit drinking.”
 They need more than that.

 Anyone who falls short in proving that will have to try again, a year later.